 If you are not satisfied with the decision made in connection with a final exam, or if you are not satisfied with conditions during the examination, you may make a complaint.

-First, address your complaint to the head of the Language Education Center
+First, address your complaint to the head of the Language Education Centre

-You must first complain to the head of the Language Education Center that held the exam.
+You must first complain to the head of the language education centre that held the exam.
 Your complaint must be in writing.

 There is a deadline of four weeks: